How to Transfer Apple Music Songs to External Hard Drive

 Please be assured: NoteCable won't collect your information other than the tracks, but the converter is only for personal use.
 Also, you must be an Apple Music subscriber in order to convert Apple Music with NoteCable.

-Click the "Settings" button in the upper right corner to personalize the output settings.
+Click the "Settings" part on the left panel to personalize the output settings.
 You can change the output format (Auto, MP3, AAC, WAV, FLAC, ALAC, AIFF), Bit Rate (128kbps, 196kbps, 256kbps, 320kbps), output folder, Sample Rate (11kHz, 22kHz, 44.1kHz, 48kHz, 96kHz), and so on.
 Or, if you want to export songs in the same order as the original playlist, select the Playlist index option in the Output File Name column.

 Open the radio, song, playlist or album you want to export from Apple Music.
-Click on the cover and you will find the Add to list button on your right-hand side, which is used to detect and list the songs.
+Click on the cover and you will find the Click to add button on your right-hand side, which is used to detect and list the songs.
 On the pop-up, all tracks will be checked by default.

 If you don’t want to get all of them, you can uncheck the box beside Title and tick off what you need manually or you can select Hide Converted option to filter the repeated songs that you’ve converted before.